Skip to main content

 Paul was admitted to the Vermont Bar in 1986, and to the U.S. District Court, District of Vermont in 1989.
 Paul’s career in law includes serving as a Vermont Assistant Attorney General, Supervising Attorney for Vermont Protection and Advocacy (now Disability Rights Vermont) and as an investigator with the Vermont Human Rights Commission.
 In 2015, Paul turned his focus from law to the Feldenkrais Method, a system of somatic education.
 Paul serves on the board of Milestone Adventures, a Vermont nonprofit, and serves as a consultant to the board of Feldenkrais Education of New England, a Massachusetts nonprofit.
 Paul’s volunteer efforts include visiting Vermont classrooms with Reading to End Racism and serving as staff for teen leadership retreats organized by The Growing Peace Project.
 Paul also serves as mentor for local high school students engaged in independent study projects.
 Paul and his wife Rachael live in East Montpelier where they raised their two children to adulthood, and where they now raise garlic and other alliums to maturity.

-Sarah Biolsi Vangel was appointed in January 2018 (3 year term) by the Chief Justice of the Supreme Court.
+Jack KennellyJohn ("Jack) J. Kennelly was appointed to the State Ethics Commission in December 2023 by the Chief Justice of the Vermont Supreme Court.